Drive bay: 1.8-inch

 1.8-inch bays have two specifications, a 60 mm × 70 mm form factor, and a 54 mm × 78 mm form factor.
 The actual dimensions of the 60 mm × 70 mm are 2.75 in wide by 0.276–0.374 in high and 2.362 in deep (69.85 mm × 7–9.5 mm × 60 mm).
 The actual dimensions of the 54 mm × 78 mm are 2.126 in wide by 0.197 or 0.315 in high and 3.091 in deep (54 mm × 5 or 8 mm × 78.5 mm).
-These drives have been used in small devices including as add-ons to game systems.
+These drives have been used in small devices, including as add-ons to game systems historically.
+This form factor is virtually absent from new computers and laptops due to the preference of 2.5 drives HDDs/SSDs which have a significantly higher capacity and for SSDs the M.2 form factor which is much more compact and can also use the PCIe interface making them much faster than SATA-based SSDs.

-The dimensions of a 1.8-inch drive are specified in the SFF standard specifications SFF-8111 and SFF-8120 which were incorporated into the EIA-720 specification by the Electronic Industries Association (EIA).
+The dimensions of a 1.8-inch drive are specified in the SFF standard specifications SFF-8111 and SFF-8120, which were incorporated into the EIA-720 specification by the Electronic Industries Association (EIA).

 Usage

-Drive bays are most commonly used to store disk drives, although they can also be used for front-end USB ports, I/O bays, card readers, fans, fan controllers, RAID controllers, tool storage, and other uses.
+Drive bays are most commonly used to store disk drives, although they can also be used for front-end USB ports, I/O bays, memory card readers, fans, fan controllers, RAID controllers, tool storage, and other uses.
 Some computers have a small system monitor LCD mounted in a drive bay.

 When installing a drive in a bay, it is usually secured with four screws that hold the drive in the bay, although toolless fasteners are becoming more common.
 Then, any necessary power, data transfer, and other cables are routed into and connected to the rear of the drive.
 The drive bay is usually just big enough for the drive to fit inside.
 Since computers have 12 V rails on their motherboards, some computer hobbyist websites even sell addons for cigarette lighter receptacles to power or recharge devices made to draw power from automobiles, though USB is already available for charging devices like cell phones and portable media players.

 Drive bay-compatible computer case accessories that do not connect to the motherboard or power supply at all are also common, such as small storage drawers or even cup holders.